davidtchiu/davidtchiu.github.io/teaching/cs475/syllabus.md

 - Threads (pthread) and parallel programming
 - Interrupts and system calls
 - CPU scheduling
-- Synchronization of concurrent programs
+- Synchronization primitives: locks and semaphores
+- Deadlocks
 - Memory management and virtual memory
-- File systems

 #### Grades
 Your overall grade is broken down as as follows: